-I have been a nurse for approximately 35 years working with new mothers during and after delivery.
 One of the most frustrating times for mom and baby can be when she is trying to nurse for the first time.
-I would like to offer a few tips to help give you a good start.
+I want to offer a few tips to help give you a good start.

 Positioning baby so it is comfortable for both mom and baby is also a key element.
-Using pillows and having the head of the bed in at least a 45 degree position.
-If mom has had a cesarean section to deliver baby and is in the recovery room it is still possible to nurse.
+Using pillows and having the head of the bed in at least a 45-degree position.
+If mom has had a cesarean section to deliver the baby and is in the recovery room, it is still possible to nurse.

 Tips for Breastfeeding Twins

-Breastfeeding twins can be a very daunting idea to most mothers.
+Breastfeeding twins can be a very daunting idea for most mothers.
 Heck, it’s hard enough to be able to breastfeed ONE baby successful, and now TWO?!

 Some positions to help you breastfeed twins.

 Breastfeeding Twins Rule #1 – Demand = Supply

 I’m sure you’ve read this in breastfeeding and pregnancy books, and it IS as simple as that.